 - 8 When Applying for Immigration to Australia, How Is Permanent Residency a Factor?

 - 9 What Is Australia’s Migrant Policy?

 - 10 How Do I Qualify for Skilled Migration to Australia?

 - 11 Where Can I Find an Australian Citizenship Eligibility Calculator?

 - 12 What’s On the Australian Citizenship Checklist?

 How Do I Apply for Australian Citizenship?

-If you’re curious about how to become an Australian citizen, this is something you can do after you’ve been in the country for a while.
-If you plan to stay longer than your visitor visa is valid for, you’d start the process of applying for permanent residency.
+If you’re curious about how to become a citizen of this country, this is something you can do after you’ve been in the country for a while.
+If you plan to stay longer than your Australian visitor visa is valid for, you’d start the process of applying for permanent residency.
 Then, a minimum of 1 year after becoming a permanent resident, you can start applying for citizenship.

 The process to officially obtain citizenship is fairly straightforward.
 Of course, first, you’ll need to check that you are eligible.